Go inside and execute the following configure command

-Let’s Encrypt is a Linux Foundation Collaboration Project who offer a FREE SSL/TLS certificate.
+Let’s Encrypt is a Linux Foundation Collaboration Project who offers a FREE SSL/TLS certificate.
 I will use Let’s Encrypt to get one certificate for my domain – Chandan.io

 There are multiple ways to generate CSR, but the easiest one I found is using the “SSL For FREE” online tool.

 Enter the URL which you want to secure

 Verify the domain ownership by one of the listed methods and download your domain certificate files.

 You will get three files that we will use next to configure the Apache webserver.

 key – this is your key file and shouldn’t be shared with anyone publicly